 115.89(b)(c): Policy 102.050 requires the DOC to collect accurate, uniform data for every allegation of sexual abuse at facilities under its direct control using a standardized instrument.
 The DOC also collects data provided by contracted community partners.
-The data is collected as needed from all available incident-based documents, including reports, investigation files, and sexual abuse incident reviews, and is stored in the DOC central office communications unit.
+The data is collected as needed from all available incidentbased documents, including reports, investigation files, and sexual abuse incident reviews, and is stored in the DOC central office communications unit.
 The DOC aggregates the incident-based sexual abuse data annually and publishes in its annual report.
 Aggregated sexual abuse data from facilities under its direct control and private facilities with which it contracts is made readily available to the public annually through its public website according to policy, however, the information currently published does not include data from contracted facilities.
-The agency must include this data in its annual report and publish this report on its public website.
-The agency's PREA Compliance Coordinator compiles this annual report, which is reviewed and approved by the agency's commissioner.
+The agency must include this data in its annual report and publish the report on its public website.
+The PREA Coordinator compiles this annual report, which is reviewed and approved by the agency's commissioner.
 Once the commissioner approves, the yearly report is electronically stored in the DOC central office communications unit and made available to the public through the agency's website.
 The DOC may redact specific material from the report when publication would present a clear and specific threat to the safety and security of a facility but must indicate the nature of the material redacted.
-Additionally, the agency provides on its public website instructions for "Requesting Government Data" at the link https://mn.gov/doc/data-publications/datapractices/.
+Additionally, the agency provides on its public website instructions for "Requesting Government Data" at the link https://mn.gov/doc/data-publications/ datapractices/.
 The interview with the PREA Coordinator confirmed the practices are followed as outlined in the agency's policy.
+Prior to 2021, data for Field Services, Community Services and Contracted agencies was not being collected consistently.
+This data is now being collected and will be reflected in the 2022 report.